nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-8.md

 labels:
     - release-notes
 toc: true
-tree_item_index: 10000
+tree_item_index: 6500
 ---

-{{! multiexcerpt name='nuxeo-server-updates-2021'}}
+{{! multiexcerpt name='nuxeo-server-updates-2021-8'}}
 # What's New in LTS 2021.8 / LTS 2021-HF08

 ## Nuxeo Server

 ### Core Storage

-#### Prevent Garbage Collector from deleting extra blobs when several blob providers share storage
+#### Prevent Garbage Collector From Deleting Extra Blobs When Several Blob Providers Share Storage

 Garbage Collector can deal with extra blobs when several blob providers share storage.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30547](https://jira.nuxeo.com/browse/NXP-30547)

-#### S3 blob storage: adding depth-based prefixes to object names
+#### S3 Blob Storage: Adding Depth-Based Prefixes to Object Names

 It is now possible, using the `subDirsDepth` configuration property for the blob store, to store objects in S3 using nested subdirectories to avoid having all objects in a flat hierarchy.
-For instance with a depth of 2 the object d41d8cd98f00b204e9800998ecf8427e will be stored as d4/1d/d41d8cd98f00b204e9800998ecf8427e.
+For instance with a depth of 2 the object `d41d8cd98f00b204e9800998ecf8427e` will be stored as `d4/1d/d41d8cd98f00b204e9800998ecf8427e`.

 Example XML configuration:
 ```